google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Imhotep the Highly Revered?

-World renowned historian and archaeologist James H. Breasted seems to give us a little bit more insight when it comes to the man: "In priestly wisdom, in magic, in the formulation of wise proverbs; in medicine and architecture; this remarkable figure of Zoser's reign left so notable a reputation that his name is not forgotten to this day.
-[Imhotep] was the patron spirit of the later scribes, to whom they regularly poured out a libation from the water-jug of their writing outfit before beginning their work."
+"In priestly wisdom, in magic, in the formulation of wise proverbs; in medicine and architecture; this remarkable figure of Zoser's reign left so notable a reputation that his name is not forgotten to this day.
+[Imhotep] was the patron spirit of the later scribes, to whom they regularly poured out a libation from the water jug of their writing outfit before beginning their work."

-So basically I went the long way around in order to show you just how personal and directly involved Imhotep was, when it came to Pharaoh's magicians.
-For they saw him as that shining example of how a high priest and magician should be, so much so, that he was highly revered long after his death.
-This is why I hold the viewpoint that this plague was a direct challenge to the magicians and the person (Imhotep) they had model themselves after.
+So, basically, I went the long way around to show you just how personal and directly involved Imhotep was when it came to Pharaoh's magicians.
+They saw him as a shining example of how a high priest and magician should be, so much so that he was highly revered long after his death.
+This is why I hold the viewpoint that this plague was a direct challenge to the magicians and the person (Imhotep) they had modeled themselves after.

 Bible Study Online